day8/re-com/README.md

   - clean
   - start the [figwheel](https://github.com/bhauman/lein-figwheel) server & compiler  (a terminal window will be started)
   - load the right `index.html` (specialised for figwheel use)
-  - start a ClojureScript repl in the terminal window (actually, figwheel does this for you)

   Your part to play in the process:

   - the initial load of `index.html` will fail because the figwheel compile hasn't yet finished.
   - be patient - the initial compile might take anything from 10 seconds to 3 mins depending on how many dependencies need to be downloaded (how many are not yet in your local Maven repo).
-  - keep an eye on the terminal started by figwheel, waiting for a green `Successfully compiled` message, at which point, figwheel will immediately move on and try to start the repl.
+  - keep an eye on the terminal started by figwheel, waiting for a green `Successfully compiled` message.
-  - In response, you should refresh the HTML page.
-This refresh is needed for figwheel to complete the repl kick-off.
+  - you can now refresh the HTML page to see the running demo.
-  - to quit figwheel and stop the server/compiler, type ` :cljs/quit` into the repl started by figwheel.

 4. Run The (erm, modest) Tests